SMS Seydlitz: Armament

 Seydlitz mounted a nearly identical main battery to that of the preceding Moltke-class ships: ten 28 cm SK L/50 guns (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick firing, while the L/50 denotes the length of the gun.
 In this case, the L/50 gun is 50 caliber, meaning that the gun is 50 times as long as it is in diameter.) in five twin-gun turrets.
-The guns were arranged similarly as well, with one turret fore, two staggered wing turrets amidships, and two super-firing turrets aft.
+The guns were arranged similarly as well, with one turret fore, two en echelon wing turrets amidships, and two super-firing turrets aft.
 They were placed in newer C/1910 mountings, which enabled depression of the guns down to −8 degrees and elevation to 13.5 degrees—the same range of motion of the earlier C/1908 turrets.
 At 13.5 degrees, the guns could be fired to 18,100 m.
 In 1916, Seydlitz had her main turrets modified to allow for elevation up to 16 degrees, for a maximum range of 19100 m.
 Each turret was equipped with a 3 m rangefinder, apart from the rear turret, and an additional 3 m rangefinder was fitted in the gunnery control tower, which was located directly aft of the conning tower.
 The main battery was supplied with 87 armor-piercing rounds per gun, for a total of 870 shells.
 In addition to the 672 lb shell, each gun chambered a 52.9 lb fore propellant charge in a silk bag and a 165.3 lb main charge in a brass case.
 The guns fired the shells at a muzzle velocity of 880 m/s.
 The guns were hand-rammed, which required the barrels to be returned to 0 degrees elevation for reloading.
 Training and elevation was controlled hydraulically.